 Do you need life insurance?
-Ever wonder what it’s like to go through the process of researching and selecting a life insurance policy?
+Ever wonder what it’s like to go through the LONG process of researching and selecting a life insurance policy?
 I highly recommend you get life insurance, but I don’t necessarily wish the buying process upon you.
 It can be tough to navigate.

 Step 1: Research the Type and Amount of Life Insurance to Buy

 The last thing you want to do is go into the buying process without doing your own research.
 You need to understand the particular type of life insurance product to buy.
 And you’ll need to decide how much coverage to sign up for.
 I’m not going to go into those decisions here because I’ve explained them in prior life insurance related posts.
 But I will tell you that making those decisions is easy once you understand the different options.

 And unless you have a particularly rare family situation, you don’t need an insurance salesman to tell you what type or how much to get.
 While I’m sure there are some very helpful, honest insurance salesmen, you don’t really need them with the wealth of free information available to you on the subject, and the online services / company portals that can help you find the best price.

 This process took me only a few days, but I took some time before requesting quotes.
 I ended up deciding that I needed a $500k 20-year term life insurance policy.

 Step 2: Request a Life Insurance Quote Online

 Once you know what you need to buy, you can begin to shop around.
 As with any major purchase it’s good to shop around and try and find the best deal you can.
 Here are some options for where to shop: